qfpl/initial-final/blog/drafts/post.md

 ```

 A slight drawback to that approach arises from the orphan instance problem.
-If we have a lot of different interpreters, and we're not writing them alongside the definitions of the interpreters, we're going to have a lot of different types that have instances of these typeclasses.
+If we have a lot of different interpreters we're going to have a lot of different types that have instances of these typeclasses.

 If we're not defining them in the same module as the typeclass for our interpreter then we need to define them in the same module as the data type, so that we don't end up with orphan instances.